wbugenis/pizza-code-challenge/README.md

 ***Read through these deliverables carefully to understand the requirements for this code challenge.
 Tackle them one by one, as they build on each other sequentially.***

+### 1. Pizza-Restaurant Association

-1. Create the association between the Pizza and Restaurant.
+Create the association between Pizza and Restaurant.

+### 2. Pizza Show Page

-2. There should be a show page for each Pizza.
+There should be a show page for each Pizza.
 It should display the name and ingredients.

+### 3. Restaurant Show Page

-3. There should be a show page for each restaurant that includes the restaurant's name, address, and a list of the pizzas it sells.
-Each pizza in the list should link to that pizza's show page.
+There should be a show page for each restaurant.
+It should include:

+- the restaurant's name and address
+- a list of the pizzas it sells

+Each pizza in the list should link to that pizza's show page

+### 4. Restaurants Index Page Links

-4. On the restaurants index page, each restaurant's name should link to the restaurant's show page.
+On the restaurants index page, each restaurant's name should link to the restaurant's show page.

+### 5. New Pizza Form

-5. Add controller actions and views necessary to show a form to create a new pizza.
+Add controller actions and views necessary to show a form to create a new pizza.
 The form should have inputs for the name, ingredients, a dropdown to select an existing restaurant, and a button to save the Pizza.
 After submitting, the user should be redirected to the new Pizza's show page.

+### 6. Restaurant Validation

-6. A Restaurant should not have multiple Pizzas with the same name.
-Add a model validation to prevent creating a pizza with the same name as a pizza that already exists.
-Scope the validation to the Restaurant that the Pizza belongs to.
-Add handling for this error to the Pizza creation handler, so that the validation error is shown on the Pizza creation form when a user attempts to save a duplicate Pizza.
+A Restaurant should not have multiple Pizzas with the same name.

+- Add a model validation to prevent creating a pizza with the same name as a pizza that already exists.
+- Scope the validation to the Restaurant that the Pizza belongs to.
+- Add handling for this error to the Pizza creation action.
+The validation error should be shown on the Pizza creation form when a user attempts to save a duplicate Pizza.

+### 7. Restaurant Search Bar

-7. On the restaurant index page, I should be able to see a search bar, and use it to search for a restaurant.
+On the restaurant index page, I should be able to see a search bar, and use it to search for a restaurant.

 ## Rubric